 Amoxicillin and Clavulanic Acid Levels and Effects while Breastfeeding

 Summary of Use during Lactation

-Amoxicillin and clavulanic acid is acceptable to use during breastfeeding.
-Limited information indicates that serious reactions in infants are very uncommon during the use of amoxicillin-clavulanic acid during nursing, with restlessness, diarrhea and rash occurring occasionally.
-If amoxicillin-clavulanic acid is required by the mother, it is not a reason to discontinue breastfeeding.
-Monitor the infant for these reactions during nursing.
+Limited information indicates that adverse reactions in infants are uncommon during the use of amoxicillin-clavulanic acid during nursing, with restlessness, diarrhea and rash occurring occasionally.
+Amoxicillin-clavulanic acid is acceptable in nursing mothers.

 Maternal Levels.
 After a single 1 g oral dose of amoxicillin (without clavulanic acid) in 6 women, peak milk amoxicillin levels occurred 4 to 5 hours after the dose.
 Average milk levels were 0.69 mg/L (range 0.46 to 0.88 mg/L) at 4 hours and 0.81 mg/L (range 0.39 to 1.3 mg/L) at 5 hours after the dose.
 Using these data, an exclusively breastfed infant would be expected to receive a maximum of about 0.1 mg/kg daily of amoxicillin with a maternal amoxicillin-clavulanate dose of 500 mg 3 times daily.
 This amounts to 0.25 to 0.5% of a typical infant amoxicillin dosage.